phun-ky/speccer/README.md

 ```

 And then follow the steps below to display the specifications you want :)

-**_NOTE_** The activateOnResize function is using a throttled event for the [Window: resize event](https://developer.mozilla.org/en-US/docs/Web/API/Window/resize_event), this might give you some issues in an SPA.

 If you use React, you can use an effect like this: